-PureOS provides convenient pre-built images for use on computer and in Virtual Machines, you can find those images here: https://downloads.puri.sm/
+PureOS provides convenient pre-built images for use installing on computers, Virtual Machines, and containers.
+You can find those images here;

-It is also possible to build a PureOS image.
+It is also possible to build a PureOS image from scratch from the PureOS repos.
 Purism does this when we want to test the reproducibility of a PureOS image.
-Here's how it's done;

 - Prepare an appropriate environment.

 If you're already running PureOS on your build machine, then you're all set.
 If you're running another GNU/Linux distribution it is likely best to set up a chroot or to use a tool like debspawn (discussed below.)